ewersonv/LA-Crime-Data-BD2/README.md

 # LA-Crime-Data-BD2
-Repository for activities related to the work of the discipline "Banco de Dados 2". <br>
+Repository for activities related to the project of the discipline "Banco de Dados 2". <br>

 ### Group Members:
 Ewerson Vieira Nascimento (ewersonv@gmail.com) <br>